curiouselectric/airQualitySensor/README.md

 # airQualitySensor_airrohr
-This is a PCB and design for an air quality sensor unit using the airrohr/luftdaten/sensor.community design
+This is a PCB and design for an air quality sensor unit using the sensor.community design

-This is a PCB design (in KiCAD) and laser cut enclosure plate design to make an air quality sensor node for inclusion in the https://luftdaten.info/ air quality data monitoring site (now called https://sensor.community/en/)
+This is a PCB design (in KiCAD) and laser cut enclosure plate design to make an air quality sensor node for inclusion in the [sensor.community](https://maps.sensor.community/en/) global open environmental data platform .
 I think the project is amazing and produced this design for a simplified, but robust DIY kit.

 This is heavily based on these two open-source projects: